Falklands newsman would like an apology for 1982

 Cafiero insisted on the Argentine Government's numerous peaceful proposals such as the re-establishment of regular flights.
 “More flights mean more trade, more tourism and more dialogue, as we have had in the past,” the Foreign Minister argued.

-Bond, on the other hand, said he would prefer an official ”apology“ for the suffering caused to the Falklanders when Argentine troops occupied the islands by force in 1982.
-It could be ”a good starting point for reconciliation,“ Bond suggested from London, where he is now based.
+Bound, on the other hand, said he would prefer an official ”apology“ for the suffering caused to the Falklanders when Argentine troops occupied the islands by force in 1982.
+It could be ”a good starting point for reconciliation,“ Bound suggested from London, where he is now based.
 After all, most Argentines have already agreed that the war was a mistake. ”Forty years is a nice round number.
-It would be a nice opportunity to say 'we apologize, you didn't deserve that,'“ Bond explained.
+It would be a nice opportunity to say 'we apologize, you didn't deserve that,'“ Bound explained.
 It could be ”a good starting point for reconciliation.”

 Cafiero also highlighted the latest achievements by veterans, islanders and the International Committee of the Red Cross (ICRC) to help painstakingly identify the bodies of most of the unknown Argentine soldiers fallen during the 1982 conflict.
 “We have also made great progress over the last 40 years in humanitarian matters.
 We were able to identify the remains of more than 120 Argentine ex-combatants and provide an answer to their families, after so many years of uncertainty.”